-The church consists of a rectangular, elongated nave, and a rectangular, narrower chancel with a three-sided end.
+The church consists of a rectangular, elongated nave (16.8 x 10 meters inside), and a rectangular (6.2×6.2 meters inside), narrower chancel with a three-sided eastern end of a depth of 1.8 meters.
 It was erected from hewn sandstone.
+In several places carved stone signs in the form of crosses, arrows and haouse marks were placed on them, and at the bottom of the building there are also vertical carvings and deep scratches probably related to the cult of striking fire.
 Elevations of the apse were distinguished by rich ornaments, in the corners by placing slender columns bearing a decorated cornice.
-Below is a frieze with plant and zoomorphic motifs.
-The window openings were transformed in the late gothic and early modern period, with the exception of the western one in the chancel and the eastern one in the nave.
-The pointed portal in the northern façade comes from the gothic period.
-The interior of the nave is covered with a ceiling, while the chancel has the original rib vault.
+Below is a frieze with plant and zoomorphic motifs, placed in individual arcades.
+It depict, among others, deer, hare and fantastic beasts.
+The window frames in the chancel originally had a decorative, profiled edge on both sides, while the windows of the nave were small, semicircular.
+The ogival portal in the northern facade comes from the gothic period.
+The interior of the nave was covered with a timber ceiling, while in the chancel a cross-rib vault was established.

 Jarzewicz J., Kościoły romańskie w Polsce, Kraków 2014.